 The LHCb collaboration

 From Brits to Brazilians, Americans and Poles, the LHCb is a truly international collaboration.
-About 620 scientists representing 63 different universities and laboratories (including 5 associated institutions) from 17 countries are involved in the project, with support from about 250 technicians and engineers.
+About 769 scientists representing 69 different universities and laboratories from 16 countries are involved in the project, with support from about 400 technicians and engineers (Sep.
+2016).

 Running the LHCb

 The management team consists of the Spokesperson, who is elected for 3 years, and the Deputy Spokespersons, Technical Coordinator and Resource Coordinator, who are nominated subject to approval by the CB.

 A Technical board, chaired by the Technical Coordinator, oversees all aspects of detector design, construction, budgets and time schedules, and serves as an advisory body for the LHCb management.
 The Physics Planning Group, meanwhile, works to optimize the detector in terms of physics performance, complexity and cost, and answers technical design issues that impact upon the experiment.
 The Operations Planning Group brings together the project leaders from the physics, computing, trigger and online projects of the experiment, to ensure that data taking and analysis proceeds smoothly.